 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up-to-date information is reflected on the map at the top of the page and in JNCC's MPA mapper, with the evidence underpinning available within the Evidence section.
+The most up-to-date information is reflected on the map at the top of the page and in JNCC's MPA Mapper, with the evidence underpinning available in the Monitoring and Evidence section.

 Site Timeline